martinpihrt/OSPy-plugins/plugins/tank_monitor/README.md

   Enter the distance from the sensor to the maximu water level in the tank (maximum to sensor - 2cm).

 * The water level from the bottom to the minimum water level in the tank:
   Enter the level for the minimum water level in the tank.
-If it falls below this level will stop watering, stop the scheduler and send an email (For this function required e-mail plugin).
+If it falls below this level will stop watering, stop the scheduler and send an E-mail (For this function required E-mail plugin).

-* Send an e-mail with an error if sonic probe has fault: (and stop scheduler!)
-  For this function required e-mail plugin
+* Stop scheduller if is minimum water in the tank:
+  Disabling the scheduler if is minimum water level in tank

 * Cylinder diameter for volume calculation:
   Enter the diameter for volume calculation.

+* Display as liters or m3:
+  Show measured water as liters or m3.

+* Send an E-mail with an error that there is minimum water in the tank:
+  For this function required E-mail plugin.

+* Send an E-mail with an error if sonic probe has fault: (and stop scheduler!)
+  For this function required E-mail plugin.

+* Regulate the maximum water level:
+  If checked, regulation have the maximal water level active.

+* Maximum maintained water level:
+  If the measured water level exceeds this set value, the output is activated.

+* Select Output for regulation:
+  Select Output for regulation zones.

 * Enable logging:
   Enable logging and graphing.